efrecon/docker-rebase/README.md

 incorporate all the layers from the base image.
 The script will keep the remaining of the configuration as is, making sure that configuration for the main image is kept intact.
-By default, the script will also change the name of the image in a way that reflect the image that it has been rebased on.
+By default, the script will also change the name of the image in a way that reflects the image that it has been rebased on.
 Once done, the script will tar again and call the [load] command, which gives the rebased image to the Docker daemon.
 Upon all operations completion, temporary storage is cleaned up.